ctmrbio/Amplicon_workflows/README.md

 Quick_picrust helps you prepare your data for [picrust](http://picrust.github.io/picrust/) analysis if you absolutely refuse to use Qiime or Mothur.

-Convert_to_phylogeny is a guide to calculating Unifrac like statistics from your OTU table **coming soon**
+Convert_to_phylogeny is a guide to calculating Unifrac like statistics from your OTU table.